olmcpartlan/iMap/README.md

 ### Metra API

 - Azure live delpoloyment: https://metraapi.azurewebsites.net/
-  - There currently is no desktop view.
 - UI looks best under 1200px wide.
   - If stops aren't populating in the departure dropdown, open the link in a new tab.

 - Application allows users to input desired departure and destination stops.